 By Chuck Hawks

 This article is about using a handgun for defense against large predators, principally bears and large cats.
-In the New World these would include the cougar and jaguar, and black, grizzly, brown, and polar bears.
+In the New World, these would include the cougar, jaguar, black bear, grizzly bear, brown bear and polar bear.
 A wolf pack constitutes a somewhat different type of deadly threat.
-The individual animals are smaller but attack as a group, a very dangerous situation, indeed.
+The individual animals are smaller, but attack as a group, a very dangerous situation, indeed.

 So that we have a realistic appreciation of the size of these predators, I am going to use the figures developed by Edward A. Matunas and published in the 47th Edition of the Lyman Reloading Handbook.
 These are the approximate live weight ranges of full grown males of the species: gray wolf, 75-170 pounds; cougar, 150-250 pounds; jaguar, 200-310 pounds; black bear, 300-650+ pounds; grizzly and brown bear, 700-1600+ pounds; polar bear, 900-1550 pounds.